nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 ![Compare Changes View](img/compare-changes.png?raw=true "Compare Changes View")

 Congrats!
 You both have not only created your first github repo, you have also created your first PR on that repo.
 There is only one last step.
-Merge the Pull Request into the master branch with one more click of a green button.
+The original driver can merge the Pull Request into their master branch with one more green button click.

 ![Pull Request View](img/pull-request.png?raw=true "Pull Request View")